Fogo Island Inn: Sustainability

 Located at a remote location, the inn integrates a self-sustaining system as part of the building’s construction.
 Rainwater is collected from the roof, filtered and stored in cisterns in the basement while 130 solar thermal collectors are used to heat water in the building.
 The placement of the outbuilding helps to shield the entrance of the main building from strong winds typical on the island.

 Community Involvement

 The construction process relied on local labour and material as much as possible.
 A roster of designers was brought from Europe to help create most of the interior elements of the building.
 The designed product was then handcrafted on the Fogo Island ranging from lighting and bed covers to key fobs and wallpapers; all were made to replicate the feeling of being inside a traditional Fogo Island home.
 Much of the furniture created for the inn is available for purchase due to many requests from guests, which further diversifies the economy of the island.

-There are mixed reviews of the organization's impact on the local community, considering there is an active dispute of taxes owed to the Municipality.
-The majority of the organization’s staff are non-Fogo Islanders.
-The local aspect applies to lower-paid positions while senior executive positions are held in Ontario.
+In 2022, Shorefast, the Canadian charity which owns the Inn, disputed a business tax bill, arguing the Fogo Island Inn was forced to close and didn’t operate during the pandemic due to the Provincial travel ban.
+A tax agreement between Shorefast and the Town of Fogo Island was reached following mediation by the government of Newfoundland and Labrador.